MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-19-what-if-c-did-not-have-pointer-types.md

 date: 2024-04-19 06:00:00 +0100
 ---

-In the [Together C & C++ Discord server](https://discord.gg/tccpp) Qylo posted this snippet of code, and asked why the first printf statement prints 68, instead of 69:
+In the [Together C & C++ Discord server](https://discord.gg/tccpp) Qylo posted this block of code, and asked why the first printf statement prints 68, instead of 69:

 ```c
 #include <stdio.h>